 I am confident that I can contribute as your trumpet instructor, because of my varied career and the skills I am able to teach.
 Specifically:

 · The traditional approach to trumpet playing, which builds a strong musician who can play with others

-· The physical practice of trumpet, which takes into account each student uniquely to correct their playing
+· The physical practice of trumpet, which takes into account the muscular conditioning to consistently play a brass instrument

 · Jazz improvisation